arcus/education_fellows/SQL.md

 |`%`|"Wildcard" for 0 or more characters.|
 |`_`|"Wildcard" for exactly 1 characters.|

-The shown below uses the `like` opperator to filter on only those records from the `allergy` table where the `allergen_name` is starts with the text "stra".
+The code block shown below uses the `like` opperator, in the `where` clause, to filter on records from the `allergy` table where the `allergen_name` is starts with the text "stra".

 ```sql
 select distinct allergy.allergen_name